silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 Compatibility|256|3|U+FE30..U+FFEF|57%
 Plane 1|991|1|U+1D400..U+1D7FF|100%

 _Table B.1.
-Characters with miscellaneous compatibility decompositions by area of the Unicode character set (this table is probably outdated)_
+Characters with miscellaneous compatibility decompositions by area of the Unicode character set (Note: this table is outdated)_

-Note that these numbers do not include the presentation forms and digraphs discussed in "<a href='#char-glyph'>Compromises in the distinction between characters and glyphs</a>" and "<a href='#char-graph'>Compromises in the distinction between characters and graphemes</a>".
+Note that these numbers do not include the presentation forms and digraphs discussed in [Compromises in the distinction between characters and glyphs](#compromises-in-the-distinction-between-characters-and-glyphs) and  [Compromises in the distinction between characters and graphemes](#compromises-in-the-distinction-between-characters-and-graphemes).
 The only significant impact on Table B.1 of including those additional characters would have been to bring the ratio quoted for the Compatibility area to nearly 80%.
 These numbers point to the fact that, while there are a large number of these special-case compatibility characters, most of them are in blocks that many users will not be dealing with.
 There is still a relatively small portion of them that many users will likely have to deal with, though, such as U+00B9 &#x00B9; SUPERSCRIPT ONE or U+0E33 &#x0E33; THAI CHARACTER SARA AM.

 A significant number of these characters have one thing in common: they come from legacy character set standards defined for East Asia.
 Typically, those standards were designed for use with encoding systems that were capable of supporting very large character sets, rather larger than the number of characters commonly used for the writing systems of that region.
 This provided a luxury of being able to encode a wide variety of forms as individual characters, including things that otherwise would require non-trivial formatting and layout controls.
 Presumably, this was done because it was much easier to encode some complex combination as a single character and use it with software that had few capabilities with regard to formatting and layout control (especially before the days of operating systems that provide sophisticated graphic device support) rather than to develop more sophisticated software systems.

 For example, there are 88 characters in the CJK Compatibility block (U+3300..U+33FF) that represent words spelled in Katakana and arranged in a square so as to fill a single em-square display cell.
 For instance, the character U+3315 &#x3315; SQUARE KIROGURAMU corresponds to a Japanese transliteration of “kilogram”, but presented in a square cell.
 The same block contains 100 other squared characters that correspond to Latin abbreviations for units of measure, such as U+33AF &#x33AF; SQUARE RAD OVER S SQUARED, and some for certain Japanese terms involving multiple Kanji, such as U+337F &#x337F; SQUARE CORPORATION (meaning ‘incorporated’).
 The remainder of this block constitutes characters for combinations of numbers and ideographs designating hours of the day and days of the month, such as U+3367 &#x3367; IDEOGRAPHIC TELEGRAPH SYMBOL FOR HOUR FIFTEEN.

-The Enclosed Alphanumerics (U+2460..U+24FF) and Enclosed CJK Letters and Months (U+3200..U+32FF) blocks contain another 340 characters that are similar in nature.1 These include combinations for months of the year (like the series for hours and days mentioned above), and over 300 characters for things like numbers and letters enclosed within circles, within parentheses, or punctuated with a full stop.
+The Enclosed Alphanumerics (U+2460..U+24FF) and Enclosed CJK Letters and Months (U+3200..U+32FF) blocks contain another 340 characters that are similar in nature.
+These include combinations for months of the year (like the series for hours and days mentioned above), and over 300 characters for things like numbers and letters enclosed within circles, within parentheses, or punctuated with a full stop.
 For example, U+2499 &#x2499; NUMBER EIGHTEEN FULL STOP, and U+32D5 &#x32D5; CIRCLED KATAKANA KA.
 There is one other enclosed form in another block: U+3036 &#x3036; CIRCLED POSTAL MARK.

 The 36 Roman numerals in the Number Forms block (U+2150..U+218F) also came from East Asian standards.
 Four of them, such as U+2181 &#x2181; ROMAN NUMERAL FIVE THOUSAND, are unique and do not duplicate any other characters in Unicode.
 The rest, though, such as U+2166 &#x2166; ROMAN NUMERAL SEVEN, do have compatibility decompositions.

-There are another handful of characters representing special combinations taken from East Asian standards2 in the Letterlike Symbols block (U+2100..U+214F), such as U+2100 &#x2100; ACCOUNT OF.
+There are another handful of characters representing special combinations taken from East Asian standards in the Letterlike Symbols block (U+2100..U+214F), such as U+2100 &#x2100; ACCOUNT OF.

 All of these 630 or so East Asian characters are compatibility equivalents to other character sequences, most with additional layout or formatting applied.
 These all go against several of Unicode’s design principles at once.
 They blur the distinctions between characters and glyphs, between characters and graphemes or higher-level linguistic units, and between plain text and rich text or higher-level layout-control protocols.
 They violate the principle of unification, and many of them very much fly in the face of the basic notion that text is encoded in terms of dynamically composed sequences of characters rather than encoding entire strings as a single unit.
 Nevertheless, they were considered expedient for certain systems in the past and so made their way into national standards, and as a result have found their way into Unicode today.
 Unless you are working with East Asian legacy data or systems, however, you would not be likely to have any need for them.
 Certainly someone writing technical documents in English should not consider using a character like U+3392 &#x3392; SQUARE MHZ as a convenient way to represent the abbreviation for “megahertz”!